Chimacum Middle School Eagles!

 His hobbies include:

-• spending time with his wife, Elizabeth and son, Kale, daughter, Solana, and his dogs, cat, bird, and rabbit.
+• spending time with his wife, Elizabeth and daughter, Solana, and his dog and cats.

 • watching movies, at home, with his family,

-• anything having to do with The Lord of the Rings, Harry Potter, and Star Wars,
+• reading anything having to do with Education,

 • and writing grants!